Acktarius/mem-alloc-fail_solver/README.md

 `sudo ./mem-alloc-fail_solver.sh`

-reboot computer if memlock has been changed.
+if mem has been changed, log out from your session and log back in.